ByteB4rb1e/html-theme-ref/README.md

 1. Add new font files to `vendor/` and reference them in `src/style/vendors/`
 2. Update the font family variables in `src/style/base/_typography.scss`.

 How would you adapt it?
+You can find more examples in the [Contribution guidelines](CONTRIBUTING.md).

 <a name="lets-talk"></a>
 ## Let’s talk!